Tramadol hydrochloride and paracetamol

 Tell your doctor if you notice any of the following side effects:

-digestion problems, such as constipation, wind, diarrhoea, stomach pain, vomiting
+digestion problems, such as constipation, wind, diarrhoea, stomach pain or vomiting

 increase in pulse or blood pressure, heart rate or rhythm disorders